 Click on the three dots “…” to see additional transformation functions like Concatenate, Split, Replace and Chance.
 Use the functions as per the requirements.

 In the same window we can also create the Geo / Location dimension either by using the Coordinates i.e. Latitude and Longitude or By Area i.e. create the Location dimension using the Country or State names and this option currently is only available to US region only.

 On the right side blue panel window , you can see the option to change the dimension type.
-For now let’s keep “Product” as the dimension.
-Similarly all the columns are checked for the dimension type and for any data quality issues.
+For now let’s keep Product as the dimension.
+Similarly check all the columns for the dimension type and for any data quality issues.

 Now Model is created and it takes us to the Modeler screen where it shows all the created Model Dimensions and Measures.
 Here you can add additional dimensions, change the Model or individual dimension properties if needed.

 Here is the quick preview of few created dimension in Figure 26.
 As you can see, the ID’s are automatically generated.
 Since we created dimensions from the transaction data so the members are assigned the system generated ID’s.